ytsmaw/wjrh.org/source/joining-the-board.md

 #### Events Director
 - Responsible of organizing and managing WJRH sponsored events
-- Acts as an intermediary between WJRH and other organizations on campus
+- Acts as an intermediary between WJRH and other organizations
 - Responsible of making preparation / reservations for events
 - Keeps track of responsibilities